eigenbooks/bayes-missing-manual/_sources/worked-examples.md

   - 0.02
 :::

-After viewing the evidence 'buy viagra' the odds are highly in favor of spam - even after tweaking the likelihood for the word 'viagra'.
+After viewing the evidence 'buy viagra' the odds are highly in favor of spam - even after conservatively tweaking the likelihood for the word 'viagra'.

 At this point the question becomes at what odds do we move a message into the spam folder.
 Accidentally classifying a normal message as spam has fairly serious consequences.
-Users would much rather see a few spam messages, than have normal messages hidden from them in their spam folder.
+Users would much rather see a few spam messages, than have a normal messages hidden from them in their spam folder.
 If you find even a few normal emails in your spam folder you quickly loose confidence in the filter and start manually checking your spam folder thereby eliminate the benefit of the filter in the first place.
 Moving normal messages into the spam folder is known as a false positive.

 In the 'buy viagra' example odds of 81:2 implies that for every 83 emails with the words 'buy viagra', 2 will be falsely labeled spam when they are actually a normal email.
 A 0.98 probability of spam is probably too low for a typical email user.
 It was suggested by the original author of this example that a threshold closer to 0.999 might be more appropriate.